telefonicaid/iotagent-node-lib/doc/howto.md

 can be copied from the `config-basic-example.js` file, in this same folder.
 Create a `config.js` file with it in the root folder of your project.
 Remember to change the Context Broker IP to your local Context Broker.

 Now we can begin with the code of our IOTA.
-The very minimum code we need to start a IOTA is the following:
+The very minimum code we need to start an IOTA is the following:
 ``` javascript
 var iotAgentLib = require('iotagent-node-lib'),
     config = require('./config');